serious-pavel/tagmate/README.md

 ## ⚠️ IMPORTANT ⚠️

-If you started your project before tag `v0.1-before-tg-tag-ordering`, you need to conduct a transition to the newest version following this [instruction](transition/TRANSITION.md).
+If you started your project before any `tag` that is presented in the project, you need to conduct a transition to the newest version following this [instruction](#transition-to-the-newest-version).

 ## How to Set Up and Run the Project Locally